rishijain/adorable_cat/README.md

 # AdorableCat

 A gem to fetch a random fact about cats and fetch an image url of an adorable cat.
+Everytime you make a method call, you get a new fact about cats and a new image of a cat.

 ## Installation